IBUNHABIBU/final-capstone/README.md

 - User authentication
 - Create cars and display them to the carlist page
 - Create appointments and display them to the list of appointments
-- SEO friendly url using slugify
+- SEO-friendly URl using slugify

 ## Version2 features
 - Edit, delete cars